Internal bicategories: Motivating examples

 Figure~\ref{fig-staircase} lists four types of 3-categorical structures: 0-categories in $\thCAT$, 1-categories in $\tCAT$, bicategories in $\CAT$, and tricategories in $\zCAT$.
 There are, however, a number of variations on these notions.
 In Section~\ref{sec-catin3cat}, we will describe not only categories in $\tCAT$ but categories in a weaker 3-category ``$\tCATnwk$" in which the natural transformations are allowed to be weak rather than strict; later we also discuss ``strict" categories in $\tCAT$, in which the identity and associator transformations are strictly invertible, and a notion of ``strictly associatively strict" (sas) categories in $\tCATnwk$, in which the associator transformation is a strictly invertible strict natural transformation.
 In Section~\ref{sec-internalbicats}, we will describe not only bicategories in $\CAT$, but also dicategories in $\CAT$, in which horizontal associators are somewhat strict, and 2-categories in $\CAT$, in which both horizontal associators and horizontal identities are somewhat strict.

-The relationships between these various notions are displayed in Figure~\ref{fig-results}, along with references to the corresponding results below.
-In that figure, an arrow indicates either that the first notion is a special case of the second, or that there is a canonical construction of a structure of the second type from one of the first.
+The main results of this paper connect these various notions by means of explicit constructions; these are displayed in Figure~\ref{fig-results}.
+An unlabeled arrow indicates that the first notion is a special case of the second; a labelled arrow indicates that there is a canonical construction of a structure of the second type from one of the first type.